Johannes Brahms: Music

 Brahms was an extreme perfectionist, which Schumann's early enthusiasm only exacerbated.
-He destroyed many early works—including a violin sonata he had performed with Reményi and violinist Ferdinand David—and once claimed to have destroyed 20 string quartets before he issued his official First in 1873.
+He destroyed many early works—including a Violin Sonata No. 3 (Brahms) violin sonata he had performed with Reményi and violinist Ferdinand David—and once claimed to have destroyed 20 string quartets before he issued his official First in 1873.
 Over the course of several years, he changed an original project for a symphony in D minor into his first piano concerto.
 In another instance of devotion to detail, he laboured over the official First Symphony for almost fifteen years, from about 1861 to 1876.
 Even after its first few performances, Brahms destroyed the original slow movement and substituted another before the score was published.

+Schonberg writes "In his last years, Brahms wrote a very tender, personal kind of music.
+That does not mean the music lacks tension.
+But such works as the D minor Violin Sonata, the Clarinet Quintet, the Intermezzi for piano, and his very last work, a set of eleven choral preludes for organ, have a kind of serenity unique in the music of his time.
+It is the twilight of Romanticism, and the peculiar glow of this setting sun is hard to describe."
+Alex Ross writes "There is enormous sadness in his work, and yet it is a sadness that glows with understanding, that eases gloom by sharing its own.
+The music seems in a strange way to be listening to you."